Resident234/php.net/pages/www.php.net_reserved.variables.server.php.md

 ---

-A table of everything in the $_SERVER array can be found near the bottom of the output of phpinfo();

----

 It&apos;s worth noting that $_SERVER variables get created for any HTTP request headers, including those you might invent:<br><br>If the browser sends an HTTP request header of:<br>X-Debug-Custom: some string<br><br>Then:<br><br>

 ```